 For the most part, yes.
 However, you can enroll in our prenatal program even if you are not a patient.
 Call us at (860) 347-6971 for more information.

 At this time, our Urgent Care hours are reserved for currently enrolled patients only.
 If you are a CHC patient, you can go to any of our Urgent Care sites (even ones that are not your home site).

-Currently, Urgent Care is offered at our:
+Currently, Urgent Care is offered at our sites in:

 If you are a CHC patient, you can go to any of our Urgent Care locations, even if it’s not your usual site.

 You need to be an established medical patient in order to see a behavioral health provider at CHC.